elegant-scipy/elegant-scipy/markdown/ch3.markdown

 to download a remote file to a local temporary file.
 (Your operating system provides Python with a place to put temporary files.)

+The funny `@something` syntax might be new to you.
+This is a Python [decorator](https://www.python.org/dev/peps/pep-0318/), a function that modifies another function.
+We won't go over decorators just yet, as they are a side point here.
+In Chapter 8, we will discuss a particular decorator in more detail.

 We then use the `xlrd` library to read the contents of the Excel file into a connectivity matrix.